agoravoting/election-orchestra-puppet/README.md

 ## Troubleshooting

+If you have problems, you should take a look at the log executing the "sudo eolog" command.
+You'll see a quite verbose output.
+Here is a list of the typical problems and their usual solutions:

 * Invalid socket address

 Probably means there is an old instance of verificatum running.
 Running the following command should kill the processes:
     sudo supervisorctl restart eorchestra

 If you're using amazon or some service where the internal private ip address is not the same as the public ip address, setup your ip public/private addresses accordingly in manifests/init.pp

 * Verificatum hangs

 Did you forget to use ip’s instead of hostnames in the base_settings.py?  if so, change the file and restart eorchestra:
     sudo supervisorctl restart eorchestra

 Sometimes there are additional entries in /etc/hosts that need to be commented, for example

     127.0.1.1     agoravoting-eovm

-needs to be commented so that the correct entry (eg 192.168.50.2 agoravoting-eovm) takes effect
+Needs to be commented so that the correct entry (eg 192.168.50.2 agoravoting-eovm) takes effect

+If you're using amazon or some service where the internal private ip address is not the same as the public ip address, setup your ip  public/private addresses accordingly in manifests/init.pp

 ## Accepting and reviewing tasks in manual mode: